Clapback Fury (2021)

 Visual activist Saeeda Saeed (b.
 Jeddah, Saudi Arabia) has developed through her artistic practice platforms for guerrilla communication that transgress the Saudi state-controlled media.
 In 2015 for instance, Saeed set up a series of DIY Pirate Radio networks in tandem with underground musicians, erotic poets, nudist artists, members of the LGBTQIA+ community, and illegal immigrants transmitting over 270 hours of alternative narratives within the Saudi kingdom.

-In her residency at the Jan van Eyck Academie, Saeed looks at different manifestations of her identity as an activist injecting play, performance, fiction and movement.
-In her more recent work, Saeed pivoted to design interventions within twitter in response to recent legislations that reconstituted “the act of retweeting narratives that go against the state or religion” as an act of terrorism.
-Saeed devised a series of counter posting strategies to drown out official state-run tweets and allow users to safely mask their IP locations.
-Among them is an Instant Meme Noise Reactor (2020), an object that spits out nonsensical, humorous insults to state-run accounts each time they post and a Portable Clickfarm (2019) that utilizes physical movement and the human body as a disruptive tool in gaining digital autonomy.
+During her residency programme in 2019 – 2020 at the Jan van Eyck Academie (NL) she looked at different manifestations of her own identity as an activist by using play, performance, fiction and movement.
+In her recent works, Saeed has pivoted to design interventions within Twitter in response to the 2017 Saudi legislation that equalled anti-state retweeting to terrorism.
+Saeed created a series of counter posting strategies to drown out official state-run tweets and allow users to safely mask their IP locations.
+Among them are Instant Meme Noise Re-actor (2020), an object that spits out nonsensical, humorous insults to state-run accounts each time they post, and Portable Clickfarm (2019), which utilises physical movement and the human body as a disruptive tool in gaining digital autonomy.